 OF ELEPHANTS & ROSES: French Natural History, 1790-1830

-You can download selected digital preprints here from the upcoming book Of Elephants & Roses: French Natural History, 1790-1830.
-Please scroll down for the PDFs.
+Scroll down to download free digital preprints from Of Elephants & Roses: French Natural History, 1790-1830.
 Due to copyright restrictions, these preprints are not illustrated.
 They are for personal, non-commercial, or educational use only and may not be reproduced.
-The preprints are labeled with the working title of the book.

 Of Elephants & Roses, edited by APS Museum Director and Curator Sue Ann Prince, contains all sixteen talks, the keynote and concluding addresses, the session commentaries, edited transcripts of the audience discussions, and a checklist of the exhibition.
 The book is illustrated throughout in full color.